samtecinnovator/samtecinnovator/README.md

-- 👋 Hi, I’m @samtecinnovator
+- 👋 Hi, I’m samuel mwangi an undergraduate student pursuing computer science at meru university -Kenya
 - 👀 I’m interested in cybersecurity and networking
-- 🌱 I’m currently learning at Meru university Kenya
+- 💞️ I’m looking forward to collaborate on matters related with networking
-- 💞️ I’m looking to collaborate on matters related with networking
+- 📫 if you want to reach me just email me at samuel254
-- 📫 if you want to reach me just email me at samuel254developer@gmail.com
+- developer@gmail.com

 <!---
 samtecinnovator/samtecinnovator is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.